pepyakin/PetraVM/README.md

 ## Contributing

-We welcome contributions!
+The PetraVM project is a collaboration between several teams and welcomes community contributions.
 Please open issues or pull requests for bugs, features, or improvements.
+See the [CONTRIBUTING](CONTRIBUTING.md) document for guidelines.

+The initial development is led by [Polygon](https://polygon.technology/) and [Irreducible](https://www.irreducible.com/).

 We reserve the right to close issues and PRs deemed unnecessary or not bringing sufficient interest.